 An overarching assessment of that research has been carried out which demonstrates the impact of women’s groups in a range of different contexts.
 This meta-analysis, entitled Women’s groups practising participatory learning and action to improve maternal and newborn health in low-resource settings: a systematic review and meta-analysis, demonstrates that women’s groups can reducematernal deaths by up to 55% (where at least 30% of pregnant women took part in the groups) and newborn deaths by a third.
 This research will enable other countries and communities to learn from and build on this powerful, low-cost initiative.

 Other studies are listed in the Find out more section below.

-The Warmi Project in Bolivia demonstrated that community organization can improve maternal and child health in remote areas and reduced newborn mortality by nearly 50 per cent.
+The Warmi Project in Bolivia demonstrated how community organisation can improve maternal and child health in remote areas.